mtahasylmz/mastraWithSdk/README.md

-# arXiv AI Chat System
+# arXiv AI Chat System with Mastra and Upstash

 A Next.js application that fetches daily arXiv research abstracts, stores them in Upstash Vector database with OpenAI embeddings, and provides an AI-powered chat interface using the Mastra framework for intelligent research paper discovery and discussion.